General Data Protection Regulations: MBNC Privacy Notice

 Once a member lapses, we retain sufficient information to identify the previous member if the member re-joins.
 MBNC relies on legitimate interest as the legal basis for retaining this information.

-We require members and guests to sign the attendance book when visiting Silverglades.
+We require members and guests to sign in when visiting Silverglades.
 We collect names and the dates of visits in order to monitor use of the site and for insurance purposes.
 Full names are not necessary, instead initials or part names are acceptable (e.g. “Joe B.” or “JB” for Joe Bloggs.

 When someone visits our websites (mbnc.org.uk , morecambebaynaturistclub.wordpress.com, etc), we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.